Optimizing Large Language Models: Metrics, Energy Efficiency, and Case Study Insights: Introduction

 The increasing computational demands of advanced artificial intelligence (AI), particularly generative models including large language models (LLMs), have motivated significant research and development in \emph{Green AI}.
 It highlights the importance of adopting sustainable practices to mitigate the rising environmental impact of generative AI technologies \cite{bolon2024review}.
 However, despite these advances, many generative AI applications continue to consume substantial computational resources, leading to increased energy consumption and elevated carbon emissions \cite{verdecchia2023systematic}.
 As these generative AI models and applications scale in both size and complexity, they demand frequent data and model updates, creating a potentially unending cycle of energy-intensive processes that could hinder overall progress in sustainable AI \cite{verdecchia2023systematic}.

-Generative AI tools such as ChatGPT, GPT-3, Claude, and Llama demonstrate remarkable capabilities but come with significant ecological costs associated with their development and infrastructure \cite{bolon2024review}.
-Data centers, which support the underlying computational needs of these tools, are estimated to contribute approximately 2–3\ \footnote{https://dl.acm.org/doi/pdf/10.1145/3483410}. of global greenhouse gas emissions, with both energy and water usage rising alongside the rapid growth of global data volumes.
+Generative AI systems such as ChatGPT, GPT-3, Claude, and Llama demonstrate remarkable capabilities in text generation and reasoning but come with significant environmental costs associated with their development and infrastructure \cite{bolon2024review}.
+Data centers, which support the underlying computational needs of these tools, account for ~1–1.5\% of global electricity consumption and <1\% of energy‑related CO2e, \footnote{https://www.iea.org/reports/energy-and-ai/executive-summary} with rapid growth expected due to AI workloads and data volumes.
 Moreover, hyperscale cloud providers, including Amazon AWS, Google Cloud, and Microsoft Azure, commonly use power-intensive GPUs for hosting generative AI models; these GPUs can consume 10–15 times the energy of traditional CPUs, significantly enlarging the technology’s carbon footprint \cite{barbierato2024towards}.
 Understanding the full lifecycle of emissions for machine learning models is therefore essential for tackling these environmental challenges \cite{barbierato2024towards}.
 Strategies aimed at lowering energy demands across this lifecycle—ranging from pre-training to inference—represent a critical step in achieving sustainable generative AI solutions \cite{barbierato2024towards}.

 \paragraph{Motivation}